How do I audit my deposits and withdrawals?

 Each of your Exodus wallets can be audited independently by following these steps:

-1. Before you start you audit be sure you refresh your wallet.
+1. Before you start the audit, be sure you refresh your wallet.
 This refresh process goes out to the digital asset blockchain and makes sure Exodus has all the latest information on your account.
 If you had a network problem, or your internet connection was down, this step makes sure your account has the latest state.
-This is always the first step you want to do in an audit.
-Here is how you refresh your wallet:

 2. Once you wallet refresh is complete you will want to Export your Exodus transaction history.
 The Export Transactions feature will export a text file of all of your transactions for a certain asset into a text file on your desktop.
 This text file can then be imported into a spreadsheet to review your entire transaction history.